blentley/ForecastingElectricityDemand/README.md

 dataNorm, dataBase = mv_normalise_windows(dataPrep)

 ```
-The returned results are normalised sequences and a reference array of base values
+The returned results are normalised sequences and a reference array of base values.
+You will notice that the base values correspond to first set of values in the previous step.
 ![DP2](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/DP2.PNG)

 #### 3. Partition the data into training and test sets